Voyage Across the 2HDM Type-II with Magellan: Bounds on the 2HDM Type-II

 Out of these, the stability and the perturbativity of the potential pose the most severe constraints on the parameter space.
 In order to give an overview of the bounds coming from the theoretical constraints, in Fig.~\ref{fig:2HDm_Theory}, we display the 2HDM Type-II parameter space regions excluded by the different sources.
 For illustrative purposes, we have fixed the mass of the (pseudo)scalars to be $m_{H^\pm} = m_H$ = 600 GeV and $m_A$ = 300 and 400 GeV.
 The blue dots reflect the bounds arising from the requirement of unitarity.
 The effects are concentrated in the medium-high $\tan \beta$ range and for $|\cos (\beta - \alpha )|\ge$ 0.1.
 Positive(negative) values of $Z_7$ disfavour the negative(positive) values of $\cos (\beta - \alpha )$, shifting the excluded region on the right-(left-)hand side.
 The unitarity bounds do not affect the alignment and the wrong-sign domains, allowed by the \HiggsSignals and EWPO constraints and represented by the blue(green and yellow) region at the 95\% (90\% and 68\%) CL.
 The perturbativity constraint, represented by the magenta squares, extends the excluded region towards lower values of $\tan (\beta )$ and $|\cos (\beta - \alpha )|$ for the chosen value of the quartic Higgs coupling.
 The effect of $Z_7$ is the same as for unitarity.
+As displayed in the two upper plots of Fig.~\ref{fig:2HDm_Theory}, for $Z_7=0$ the wrong-sign contour region is completely excluded by the perturbativity constraint (see left plot).
+By increasing the $Z_7$ value to $Z_7=0.6$, the parameter space opens up again (see right plot).
+According to this trend, even if not shown explicitly in the Figure, one can desume that negative $Z_7$ values tend to exclude the alignment region as well.
 Finally, the stability of the potential, represented by the black crosses, excludes all the negative values of $\cos (\beta - \alpha )$ and part of the positive values so to suppress almost completely the alignment domain.
-A very few allowed points lie in the alignment region at extremely low $\tan \beta$ values, while the majority is concentrated in the wrong-sign domain.
-By increasing the $m_A$ value, the alignment and the wrong-sign scenarios get both populated again.
+Summarising the effect of the three constraints coming from unitarity, perturbativity and stability, it is clear that negative values of $Z_7$ are disfavoured.
+For the chosen setup, no points lie in the alignment region; they are indeed concentrated in the wrong-sign domain (see lower right plot).
+More generally, by increasing the $m_A$ value, the alignment and the wrong-sign scenarios get both populated again, the alignment contour at extremely low $\tan\beta$ values in particular.